b1tninja/misty/README.md

 `sacrec.py` is a Sacramento County Clerk Recorder Public Index dumper.
 It crawls the county's [website](https://ccr.saccounty.net/Pages/default.aspx) by filing code and saves the responses.

 `sacrec_tsv.py` takes those `.json` files eliminates any duplicates, sorts by `PrimaryDocNumber` and then saves to a .`.csv`.
 The `lod2csv` function is pretty handy way to convert a list of dictionaries into a csv.

+`sacass.py` downlaods the jsons from the Sacramento Coutny Assessors Parcel Viewer.
+The APNs are obtaind from [Address.csv](https://data.saccounty.net/datasets/54b1835ffb7b4e728a3506fe1a23618d_0).

 ## Examples
 ```shell